ascillitoe/minimal-mistakes/_posts/2020-04-09-Uncertainty-quantification-for-computational-simulations.md

 So our 95% confidence interval due to uncertainty in inflow turbulence specification is $Y\_p\pm 0.00047$.
 This seems small but is actually 0.88% of the mean $Y\_p$ value, so may be significant depending on your use case.

 And there you have it!
-Quantification of aleatory uncertainties using Effective Quadratures, with far fewer model evaluations (CFD runs!) required compared to Monte Carlo approaches.
+Quantification of aleatory uncertainties using *equadratures*, with far fewer model evaluations (CFD runs!) required compared to Monte Carlo approaches.
 These cost savings only increase as the number of parameters we wish to propagate increases!

 ## Dealing with failed simulations